chrisxfire/chrisxfire.github.io/content/notes/asp.net/ef-core/migrations-and-updates.md

 weight: 1
 ---

-# Migrate a Database via a SQL File
+# migrate a database via a sql file
 Create a SQL file that migrates a database already in production:
 ```powershell
 PM> script-migration